How to Become a Pharmacy Tech

 The U.S. Bureau of Labor Statistics (BLS) studies salaries for every profession, including pharmacy technicians.
-They state that, in 2015, the median salary for pharmacy technicians was $30,410, which translates into $14.62 per hour.
+They state that, in 2016, the medianannual salary for pharmacy technicians was $30,920.
 They state that the typical tech has only a high school diploma and receives a “moderate” training on the job.

 The BLS analysis also forecasts great growth in the field.
-The projected growth outlook is said to be 9 percent to 13 percent for the years 2014-24.
+The projected growth outlook is said to be around 12 percent through at least 2026.
 This increase is noted as “faster than average” due to the fact that baby boomers are now reaching their sunset years and are in need of more pharmaceutical drugs.